mth/yeti/doc/intro.rst

-Structure types are polymorphic - for example a function taking structure as an argument can be given any structure that happens to contain the required fields with expected types (this is quite like duck-typeing in some dynamically typed languages, although Yeti does this typechecking on compile-time).
+Structure types are polymorphic - for example a function taking structure as an argument can be given any structure that happens to contain the required fields with expected types (this is quite like duck-typing in some dynamically typed languages, although Yeti does this typechecking on compile-time).
 ::